RAF Finningley: The Cold War years and after

+In January 1976, the headquarters of search and rescue No. 22 Squadron were based at Finningley, with flights detached at Brawdy, Coltishall, Leconfield, Leuchars and Valley.
+In 1978 the HQ was awarded a new standard reflecting its 4,500 human rescues and its 93 peacetime gallantry awards since the end of the Second World War.

 On 14 January 1992, a new Air Navigation School building was opened, built at a cost of £5.2m.

-Arguably the most famous of the Finningley's Avro Vulcan Bombers was aircraft XH558.
-On 1 July 1960 XH558 was the first Vulcan B.2 to enter RAF service and was immediately transferred to No. 230 Operational Conversion Unit at RAF Finningley before continuing its career.
+Arguably the most famous of the Finningley's Avro Vulcan Bombers is XH558.
+On 1 July 1960 XH558 was the first Vulcan B.2 to enter RAF service and was immediately transferred to No. 230 Operational Conversion Unit at RAF Finningley.

+Museum exhibit

 XH558 was restored to flight by the Vulcan to the Sky Trust and the aircraft was displayed during airshows until the end of 2015.
 On 29 March 2011 XH558 returned to Doncaster airport and Finningley, and she was once again at her original home.
 XH558 still resides there now, she remains in operating condition but without a permit to fly.
-Unfortunately, the three expert companies who were supporting the Vulcan in remaining airborne – BAE Systems, Marshall Aerospace and Defence Group and Rolls-Royce, collectively known as the ‘technical authorities’ - decided to cease their support at the end of the 2015 flying season.
+Unfortunately, the three expert companies who were supporting the Vulcan in remaining airborne – BAE Systems, Marshall Aerospace and Defence Group and Rolls-Royce, collectively known as the 'technical authorities' – decided to cease their support at the end of the 2015 flying season.
 Without their support, under Civil Aviation Authority regulations, XH558 is prohibited from flying.
 Since moving to Doncaster, the Vulcan and Canberra WK163 have been removed from the hangar and have been left outside.
-Doncaster Council recently approved construction of a special built hangar for XH558 and WK163 but that will take years to construct.
+Doncaster Council approved construction of a special built hangar for XH558 and WK163 in 2018, but the project was cancelled completely in February 2022 as not enough money had been raised to meet the £2.2 million cost.